 Although the product is much more durable than normal glass, it is not unbreakable.
 Laminated glass should receive the same care as normal glass.
 Careless handling, or use, sometimes produces damage, which may not be immediately visible to the naked eye.
 Avoid dropping objects on the glass, which may weaken it.
 Tables should never be dragged at any time to avoid damage to glass.

 To clean the glass surface, remove spills and stains with warm water, mild soap solution and a soft non-abrasive cloth.
 The surface can the polished using either plain water and a microfiber cloth or a commercial glass cleaner.

-Tait use unsealed and honed Cararra marble and Cambrian black granite.
-Both products are natural stone and the vein and colour intensity may vary in each individual piece.
-Marble and granite should be cleaned with warm soapy water, or a wet cloth.
+Tait use unsealed and honed Cararra marble.
+This is a natural stone and the vein and colour intensity may vary in each individual piece.
+Marble should be cleaned with warm soapy water, or a wet cloth.
 For stubborn stains use a cream based cleaner with a soft sponge or cloth.
 Do not leave any foodstuffs or liquids on the stone for extended periods, as this may penetrate the stone and leave a stain.